A Complete Visual Guide to Google SERPs: What Keywords to Use And How to Get Featured

 - Grand Opera.

-According to Google Help article "You can't mark your page as a featured snippet as Google programmatically determines that a page contains a likely answer to the user's question, and displays the result as a featured snippet.".
+The Google Help article states, "You can't mark your page as a featured snippet, as Google programmatically determines that a page contains a likely answer to the user's question and displays the result as a featured snippet.".

-Let's be real, there's no sure-fire way to be featured there, but here are some steps that may highly increase your chances to see your page at Featured snippet block:
+Let's be real.
+There's no sure-fire way to be featured there, but here are some steps that may highly increase your chances of seeing your page at the Featured snippet block:

 - Make a list of common questions within your niche.
 You can do that via brainstorming or use Serpstat's Search questions to save your time.

-- Write content to answer these question using the question as a Title (add images and other visual content if necessary).
-Note that the quality and structure of the answer is more crucial than the authority of your website.
-Don't go into the details, if the question is quite extensive, split it into several sub questions and write content for each of them.
+- Write content to answer these questions using the question as a Title (add images and other visual content if necessary).
+Note that the quality and structure of the answer are more crucial than your website's authority.
+Don't go into the details.
+If the question is extensive, split it into several sub-questions and write content for each.

 - Use schema markup.
 Schema.org – is a set of extensible schemas that enables webmasters to embed structured data on their web pages for use by search engines.
-In other words, it helps the search engines return more informative results for users.
-By adding a special schema to your webpage, you help Google to identify the important content on your page and thus you increase your chances to get to Featured snippet.
+In other words, it helps search engines return more informative results for users.
+By adding a particular schema to your webpage, you allow Google to identify the critical content on your page.
+Thus, you increase your chances of getting to a Featured snippet.

 Examples of keywords: